 The ideas of residual deformation and prediction can also be applied to objects made up of multiple m-reps figures, in which case the hinge atoms on the subfigures are the natural choices for augmenting atoms.
-For details refer to [35].
+For details refer to Han et al. (2004).